Avadhkumar-geek/NewsX/README.md

 NewX is simple news website written in ReactJs.
-It is a single page application which uses News API to fetch news from different sources.
+It is a single page application which uses New York Times API to fetch news.
 It is a responsive website which can be used on mobile devices as well.
-It is a progressive web app which can be installed on your mobile device.

 ## Installation